monopole/snt/basics/dockerize.md

-# Make docker images
+# Containerize the App Component

 > _Bundle your server into a container (twice)._
 >
 > _Time: 2-5min_

-Kubernetes runs containers, pulled from a (presumably remote and trustworthy) server called a container registry.
-So the server just created needs to be placed in a container image (basically a tar ball with metadata), and that in turn must be placed in a registry.
+The server you just wrote and tested must be placed in a container image (a tar ball with metadata), and that in turn must be placed in a container registry.
+This is because k8s runs containers, pulling them as needed from a (presumably trustworthy) registry.

 In what follows:

  * If you're using minikube for your cluster, you'll use a registry built into minikube.
-This is done via:
-   1. Configuring your `docker` command to talk to the docker deamon in the running minikube, such that when you enter `docker push` you'll push directly into minikube's docker storage, and pods will pull from its cache.
+   1. You'll configue your `docker` command to talk to the docker deamon in the running minikube, such that when you enter `docker push` you'll push directly into minikube's docker storage.
-   2. Creating pods with `imagePullPolicy: IfNotPresent`
+   2. You'll create pods with `imagePullPolicy: IfNotPresent`

  * If you're using GKE, you'll use the
    Google container registry at http://gcr.io.